buildkite/migration/Readme.md

 ## Translation results

-Buildkite has its own suggested best practices, these may differ to those from other providers.
-Review and use the results of this tool as your stepping stone towards Buildkite adoption.
-Check out the [Buildkite Docs](https://buildkite.com/docs) for more information.
+Buildkite has its own suggested best practices, these may differ to those from other providers, check out the [Buildkite Docs](https://buildkite.com/docs) for more information.
+Review and use the results of this tool as the basis towards Buildkite adoption, the output of the migration tool is a guide and manual editing is likely to be required.